Imagine learning about herbs like your ancestors did — using local herbs, from the comfort of your home, and in the simplest way possible.

 WEEK BY WEEK

-In the first week, we will lay a foundation so we are prepared to get to know an herb intimately over the coming weeks.
+In session one, we will lay a foundation so we are prepared to get to know an herb intimately over the coming weeks.
 This is the time to gather and prepare for the coming weeks ahead.

 We will cover: